meenulekha/tp/docs/UserGuide.md

 Format: `link ID [MORE_ID]`

-- The number of ids is not limited
+- The number of ids is not limited.
-- The order of the ids does not matter
+- The order of the ids does not matter.
-- The ids should be valid and in the list
+- The ids should be valid and in the list.
-- The ids should be separated by a space
+- The ids should be separated by a space.
+- There should be no duplicate ids.

 Examples: